ned14/pcpp/README.rst

   macro in more than one argument, expansion in one argument evaluation caused overly eager expansion in later argument evaluations.
 This fix ought to fix pcpp's ability to parse Boost (untested).
 Thanks to joaquintides for reporting this.
+- Now that pcpp no longer ever calls ``eval()``, pcpp is PyPy compatible and is probably also compatible with Pyston (untested).
+Typical speedup is about 2.2x-2.3x, though it can also be slower occasionally for some inputs.
+PyPy compatibility is now being tested by CI to ensure it remains working going forth.

 v1.22 (19th October 2020):
 --------------------------